-The fruit of hanjeli is a caryopsis with an oval-round shape.
-The mayuen variety is characterized by a white or bluish-purple color and develops a hard shell when mature.
+Hanjeli fruit is a caryopsis with an oval-round shape.
+The mayuen variety is characterized by a white or bluish-purple colour and develops a hard shell when mature.
 Hanjeli contains relatively high nutritional value, with carbohydrates as the dominant component, making it a potential alternative carbohydrate source to rice and maize.
 Its nutritional composition consists of 76.4% carbohydrates, 14.1% protein, 7.9% fat, and 54.0 mg calcium.

 Jewawut (Setaria italica)